-- Effective May 1, 2008, out-of-state applicants must take all CDL written and road exams to secure an Illinois - A CDL instruction permit expires one year from the issuance date.
+- Effective May 1, 2008, out-of-state applicants must take all CDL written and road exams to secure an Illinois CDL. - A CDL instruction permit expires one year from the issuance date.
 All CDL written exams must be retaken to renew an instruction permit.
-Written exams are valid for one year. - A CDL holder requiring a Hazardous Materials Endorsement (HME) must complete a Transportation Security Administration (TSA) form and submit to a fingerprint background check.
+Written exams are valid for one year. - A CDL holder requiring a Hazardous Materials Endorsement (HME) must call 1-877-429-7746 or visit https://hazprints.tsa.dhs.gov to complete the Transportation Security Administration form for the background check.